pangolindex/exchange-contracts/contracts/sunshine-staking/README.md

 token (i.e.: liquidity pool tokens). `SunshineAndRainbowsCompound.sol` features the reference implementation of *loked-deposit harvesting* when the reward token is the same as staking token.

+## Reward Regulator

+For modularity, how the total reward rate is determined, and how the rewards are distributed are defined in separate contracts.
+`RewardRegulatorFundable.sol` handles the former.
+Refer to the in-code documentation for the specifications of how this is managed.